ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 In some cases, classic invocation is still required.

-For example, when you need direct support for positional arguments, or if your components are nested within the file tree, curly braces are still appropriate:
+For example, when direct support for positional arguments is required, curly braces are still appropriate:

 ```handlebars
 {{some-component param1 param2}}